3 Steps to Closing the Deal on Technical Talent

 Having a clear application process with strong communication throughout will put you on the front foot by the time you get to an interview.
 When conducting interviews, try not to wear out the candidate with a one-hundred-step process.
 With 83% of professionals stating that a negative interview experience can put them off a role, it’s important to carefully consider every aspect of the interview and the purpose it serves.
 Ensure that the vacancy’s important stakeholders are involved in the interview process, as 53% of professionals mention that the most important interview they can have is an interview with their prospective manager.

-It’s a good idea to even think about things like where you’re holding the interview; how this reflects your company and the impression it might leave.
-If you’re a fun and dynamic IT start up, give them a tour of the office and showcase the work environment.
-This will also give them a first-hand look at where they’ll be fitting into the team, and the style in which the team works.
+It’s a good idea to even think about where you’re holding the interview; how this reflects your company and the impression it might leave.
+If you’re a fun and dynamic IT start-up, give them a tour of the office and showcase the work environment.
+This will also give them a first-hand look at where they’ll be fitting into the team and the style in which the team works.

 2. Presenting the Offer

 After the interview process is complete and a preferred candidate has been identified, the matter of how an offer is presented comes to the forefront.
 Research has shown that whilst 65% of professionals want to hear bad news by email, 77% of want to hear about good news over the phone – so if you’re giving someone good news, make sure to give it with a personal touch.
 Courier over your job offer along with a gift, or branded collateral such as stationery or a t-shirt.
 Follow this up with a phone call – or even better, a face to face meeting – and run the candidate through the key elements of the offer.
 An agency can assist you with this by being a point of contact between you and the candidate throughout the process, and providing that clear communication if you don’t have the resources or capacity to do so.
 Don’t rush them into accepting the offer, but do give clear timeframes.